When is the summer solstice in 2021?

 The tilt of the Earth produces the seasons, including the changes in weather associated with them.
 When the northern hemisphere is tilted towards the Sun, it receives more direct sunlight and for a longer portion of the day, so the temperature increases.
 Similarly in winter, the reduction in sunlight hours and more glancing angle to the Sun means the air remains colder.

 However, just as with the air in your home, the atmosphere and, more importantly, the oceans take time to heat up.
 This means that even though the solstice marks the longest or shortest days (and the most direct or indirect sunlight), there is a considerable lag between that and the peak of warm or cold weather.
-As a result, summer is often deemed to start around the summer solstice, with June, July and August being the “summer months”.
-However, astronomical summer can either begin on the solstice, or, if using length of days as a guide, be centred on the solstice, depending on the situation.
+As a result, meteorological (weather-based) summer starts at the beginning of June and ending with the last day of August.
+Astronomical summer can either begin on the solstice, or, if using length of days as a guide, be centred on the solstice, depending on the situation.